virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 Now, run the following command to install RVM.
 `curl -L https://get.rvm.io | bash -s stable`

 After installation, restart your terminal and run `rvm --version` to verify that it has been installed.
 You should see an output that says "rvm" and some version numbers.
-We can now move on to [installing ruby]({% post_url 2021-1-21-simple-website-tutorial-part-three %}#installing-ruby).
+We can now move on to [installing ruby]({% post_url 2021-1-21-simple-website-tutorial-part-three %}#installing-ruby){:target="_blank"}.

 [Source: "Installing Ruby and Rails on Mac OSX" by The Pragmatic Studio](https://pragmaticstudio.com/blog/2010/9/23/install-rails-ruby-mac){:target="_blank"}

 ### Windows: Installing RVM ###
 First, open your Ubuntu terminal window.
-[See part two if you need a refresher.]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#windows-setting-up-bash)
+[See part two if you need a refresher.]({% post_url 2020-11-23-simple-website-tutorial-part-two %}#windows-setting-up-bash){:target="_blank"}

 Run the following commands to install RVM.
 `sudo apt-get install software-properties-common`